-At Laura C. Saunders, we receive the support of the District's Curriculum Support Specialists.
-Additionally, we have two full time Reading Coaches.
+At Laura C. Saunders, we receive the support of the District's Curriculum Support Specialists as well as a Zone Curriculum Support Specialist.
+Additionally, there are two full time Reading Coaches.
 New teachers are given the opportunity to select members for their Professional Growth Teams, as required by the Professional Assessment and Comprehensive Evaluation System (PACES) model.
 Mentoring is provided to all beginning teachers and new teachers to our school.
 Focus is placed on how to develop and organize instructional practices which include benchmarks for instruction, lesson planning, classroom management and reading strategies.